Skip to content

 repetition in many Pop Art pieces reflects the uniformity of mass-produced goods.

-explore themes like digital culture, social media, and environmental concerns.
+Today, Pop Art explores themes like digital culture, social media, and environmental concerns.
+It remains

 The Intersection of Pop Culture and Wabi-Sabi